MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-solution-catalog.md

 ## Information protection & governance section

-The **Information protection & governance** section shows you at a glance how you can use Microsoft 365 compliance solutions to protect and govern data in your organization.
+The **Information protection & governance** section shows you at a glance how you can use Microsoft Purview solutions to protect and govern data in your organization.

 ![Microsoft 365 solution catalog information protection and governance section.](../media/m365-solution-catalog-information-protection-governance.png)